HARE MOUNTAIN 100

 A GPS tracking device with the course GPX downloaded is a requirement.
 It will be checked during check-in to make sure you have it.
 While the trail is marked very well with white blazes for the main trail and blue blazes for the spurs, turns can be missed.
 Sometimes trees fall where the trail turns.
 Sometimes the tree with the blaze falls.
 Sometimes leaves cover the trail.
 Sometimes it's foggy.
 It's the wilderness.
 It's a raw and incredible experience.
 Be confident you can stay/get back on course.

-This is a point-to-point 100 mile adventure run that incorporates 2 scenic spur loops along the Ozark Highlands Trail.
+This is a 100 mile adventure run that incorporates 2 scenic spur loops along the Ozark Highlands Trail.
 It is located in the Northwestern part of Arkansas across the Boston Mountain segment.

 Hare Mountain is the highest point on the OHT at ~2400 feet.
-This segment covers 164 miles of rocky, steep and rugged hardwood and pine forests.
-There are several creek crossings, incredible fall colors, waterfalls, bluffs and beautiful sandstone outcrops.
-I'm utilizing 100 miles of the most difficult sections of this segment.
-I grew up on this trail.
-It means a lot to me to bring such a wild and challenging experience to runners.
+This segment covers 164 miles of rocky, steep and rugged hardwood, cedar and pine forests.
+I'm utilizing 100 miles of the most difficult sections.

 Measurements taken by GPS and topographic mapping have put elevation gain between 20,000-24,400 feet.
 It depends on the device/app.
 Runners will have 38 hours to complete the 100 mile run.